 They will be deflected

 The best way to get an arrow to penetrate a deer’s heart is to shoot it at the animal’s right leg.
 A twig that’s no thicker than a pencil can deflect an arrow by 90 degrees.
-A deer will not deliberately duck when shot, but they must gather their strength to bolt.
+A deer will not deliberately duck when shot, but it must gather its strength to bolt.
 When the arrow hits an animal’s leg, it deflects upward, and the broken leg causes the arrow to deflect 100 feet above the heart.
-It then comes back to earth and the animal runs 50 yards on pure adrenaline.
+It then comes back to earth, and the animal runs 50 yards on pure adrenaline.

 Another way to determine if an arrow’s spine is properly tuned is by checking the spine.
 An arrow’s spine is defined by its stiffness, and its stiffness can be measured by suspending a weight over the shaft.
 The weight reading is then expressed in thousandths of an inch, where a larger number indicates a stiffer spine.